insilentio/exiftool/README.md

 -   *after_export* handles all metadata work on exported jpg photos from ON1.
 It uses partially the same subfunctions as above:

-    -   *harmonize_lensinfo* creates harmonized lens model and other lens information based on a mapping table
+    -   *harmonize_lensinfo* creates harmonized lens model and other lens information based on a mapping table, including 35mm focal equivalence
-    -   *convert35* adds the 35mm equivalent focal length based on a mapping table

 -   *transfer_metadata* allows to find matching photos in different directories; mainly in Export Album compared to original album.
 Updates the target photos with all metadata from originals.